Geometry-preserving and interpretable dimension reduction for compositional data: Preliminaries on random elements in a Hilbert space

 \section{Preliminaries on random elements in a Hilbert space}

-Before the technical exposition of our CKDR method, we introduce the necessary preliminary notions concerning random elements in separable Hilbert spaces, along with their mean and covariance.
+Before pursuing the technical exposition of our CKDR method, we introduce some preliminary notions regarding random elements in separable Hilbert spaces, along with their mean and covariance.
 For further properties and proofs related to these notions, see \citet{hsingTheoreticalFoundationsFunctional2015}.

 Given a probability space $(\Omega,\P)$ with a Borel $\sigma$-field and a real separable Hilbert space $(\mathcal{H},\langle\cdot,\cdot\rangle_{\mathcal{H}})$, a measurable mapping \(F\colon \Omega \longrightarrow \mathcal{H}\) is called a \emph{random element} on $\ch$.
 In our RKHS $(\ch_\cx, k_\cx)$ on $\cx$ and a random vector $X\in\cx$, the RKHS embedding $\Phi:= k_\cx(X,\cdot)\in\ch_\cx$ defines a random element on $\ch_\cx$, which is of our central interest.
 Since $\E[k_\cx(X, X)] < \infty$, we always have the finite second moment: $\E[\|\Phi\|_{\ch_\cx}^2] < \infty$, where $\|\cdot\|_\ch$ denotes the norm on $\ch$.